Trevon Scott: Fos Provence Basket (2022–2023)

 On August 10, 2022, Scott signed with Fos Provence Basket of the LNB Pro A.

 Greensboro Swarm (2023)

 On February 27, 2023, Scott was acquired by the Greensboro Swarm.

 Calgary Surge (2023)

 On May 11, 2023, Scott signed with the Calgary Surge of the Canadian Elite Basketball League.

 Return to Greensboro Swarm (2023–2024)

 On September 5, 2023, Scott signed with the Charlotte Hornets, but was waived on September 29.
 On October 29, he re-signed with the Greensboro Swarm, the Hornets' NBA G League affiliate.

 Osceola Magic (2024)

 On March 6, 2024, Scott was traded to the Osceola Magic.

 After joining them for the 2024 NBA Summer League, Scott signed with the Orlando Magic on September 11, 2024.
 However, he was waived nine days later and on October 27, he returned to Osceola.

 Long Island Nets (2024–2025)

 On December 26, 2024, Scott was traded to the Long Island Nets in exchange for Patrick Gardner.

+Winnipeg Sea Bears (2025)

+On July 8, 2025, Scott signed with the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).

+Return to Long Island/ Brooklyn Nets (2025–2026)

+On November 3, 2025, Scott returned to the Long Island Nets.
+On April 2, 2026, the Brooklyn Nets signed Scott to a 10-day contract.
+On April 12, Brooklyn re-signed Scott on a hardship contract.

+Return to Calgary (2026)

+On May 11, 2026, Scott signed with the Calgary Surge of the Canadian Elite Basketball League (CEBL), returning to the franchise for a second stint.

+Return to Winnipeg (2026)

+On May 30, 2026, Scott returned to the Winnipeg Sea Bears.

+Bamberg Baskets (2026–present)

+On July 14, 2026 he signed with Bamberg Baskets of the Basketball Bundesliga and Basketball Champions League.